 How many jobs afford you the opportunity to have so much flexibility, the chance to not be stuck in an office all day, allow you to have holidays off, and have endless income possibilities?

 If dog poop doesn’t gross you out and you love being outdoors, it’s definitely a job to consider.
-It could even be a part-time business that you only do on the weekends.
+It could even be a part-time business that you only do on the weekends to earn extra cash.

-This could allow you to have the security of your regular job and afford you the opportunity to scale this business if you choose to.
+This could allow you to have the security of your regular job and afford you the opportunity to scale this business to supplement your income if you choose to.

 Good luck and happy poop scooping!